 This chapter describes the steps taken to identify postsecondary education and employment opportunities and the related academic skills needed to fulfill the responsibilities for these opportunities.
 Panelists with experience in secondary transition, postsecondary employment and/or education, and competitive integrated employment identified 57 example postsecondary employment opportunities and seven example postsecondary education opportunities for students with SCD.
 They then identified responsibilities associated with the opportunities and the KSUs required to fulfill those responsibilities.
 Finally, they identified academic skills within the KSUs.
 The panel identified academic skills within soft skills such as self-management.
 Subject-matter experts reviewed and revised the academic skill statements using several criteria so the final academic skill statements would be usable for the next panel.
-This process resulted in 50 ELA skills, 41 mathematics skills, and 53 science skills to be carried forward for the final phase of the study (described in Chapter 5).
+This process resulted in 50 ELA skills, and 41 mathematics skills to be carried forward for the final phase of the study (described in Chapter 5).
+For information on the science skills, see Aligned Academic Achievement Standards to Support Pursuit of Postsecondary Opportunities: Instructionally Embedded Model (Karvonen et al., 2020).